leaflabs/leaflabs-docs/source/maple-quickstart.rst

 Upload that program!
 --------------------

-..
-FIXME [Maple Native: add note about power select jumper]

 Now it's time to plug in your Maple.
 Use a USB Mini-B cable (mini, not micro).

 On the Maple, make sure that the :ref:`power source jumper
-<maple-powering>` is on the USB header first.
-We ship Maples with the
+<maple-powering>` is on the USB header first (the same goes for Maple
-power source jumper configured that way, so you shouldn't have to do anything.
+Native).
+We ship Maples with the power source jumper configured that way, so you shouldn't have to do anything.
 For reference, it should look like this (don't worry if a jumper is hanging half off of the CHRG header):

 .. image:: /_static/img/plugged-in-maple.png
    :align: center